 Emergency Medical Technology

-Paramedicine is an allied health specialty whose practitioners respond to emergencies before a patient reaches a hospital, rendering basic and advanced medical treatment before and during transport to a medical facility.
-Classroom, clinical and field internship training prepares paramedics to assess and treat a wide variety of medical emergencies.
-The knowledge, skills and experience gained through the 12-month paramedic program allows students to meet the responsibilities outlined in the Department of Transportation’s Emergency Medical Services Education Standards.
+Emergency Medical Services is an allied health specialty whose practitioners respond to emergencies before a patient reaches a hospital, rendering basic and advanced medical treatment before and during transport to a medical facility.
+Classroom, clinical and field internship training prepares Emergency Medical Technicians (EMT) to assess and treat a wide variety of medical emergencies.
+The knowledge, skills and experience gained through a one semester program allows students to meet the responsibilities outlined in the Department of Transportation’s Emergency Medical Services Education Standards.

 The goal of the ARC Emergency Medical Technology (EMT) program is to prepare individuals to render pre-hospital advanced life support within an organized Emergency Medical Services (EMS) system.